15 Essential DOCTOR WHO Episodes For Everyone - Nerdist

 Considering a two-parter as one entry might be cheating a bit but oh well.
 Ten and Donna are a companion match made in heaven and these episodes are awesome.

 There’s the introduction of River Song, who will play a vital role in upcoming seasons, the Vashta Nerada, and a very emotional storyline for Donna Noble.
-Doctor Who’s ingenuity and drama shine bright here, therby making it a “must-watch” episode.
+Doctor Who’s trademark ingenuity and drama shine bright here, thereby making it a “must-watch” episode.

 Eleventh Doctor speaks to camera

-“The Eleventh Hour” is probably the only other Doctor Who episode that would serve as a great starting point.
+“The Eleventh Hour” is another modern Doctor Who episode that would serve as a great starting point.
 Eleven’s introduction to Amelia Pond as a whimsical and weird figure, their reunion many years later, and his ability to save the world with his words all encompass the show’s lore and excitement.
 Oh, and don’t forget about the TARDIS and her amazing upgrade.

 THE FEELS.
 THE FEELS.
 This episode doesn’t require any real knowledge about the series to love it.
 It’s confirmation that this time-traveler definitely meets famous people from the past.